fresheneesz/bitcoinThroughputAnalysis/README.md

 Since lightning network security relies on on-chain transactions to enforce lightning comittments, its important that the network be able to handle the situation where a flood of channels are closed at once.
 This situation could basically resemble a bank run, with users trying to close their channel before their channel partner does something nefarious (like submit an out of date commitment).
 The worst case scenario is that every channel has one partner that tries to cheat.

+A scenario where all channels have a cheater and need to close seems pretty unlikely.
+But a scenario where say 10% of channels are closed "just in case" doesn't seem so far fetched.
+If its widely known that the Bitcoin network doesn't have the capcity to clear all lightning channels quick enough to ensure that all channels that are watching can expect to get their broadcast commitment transactions into the blockchain, many people may panic and close their channel prematurely if the blockchain becomes congested, which in turn casues more congestion and more panic.

 Let's say that 8 billion people have an average of 3 channels each with 1 month time locks, and they all need to close.
 The network would have to support 4630 transactions/second for a whole month.

-A scenario where all channels have a cheater and need to close seems pretty unlikely.
-But a scenario where 10% of channels are closed "just in case" doesn't seem so far fetched.
-This would still be 460 transactions/second for a month in order to ensure all channels can be closed without any cheaters coming out ahead.
+If only 10% of channels want to close in that time, this would still be 460 transactions/second for a month in order to ensure all channels can be closed without any cheaters coming out ahead.

 # Future throughput